Harald-U/istio-on-minikube-handson/docs/exercise1.md

 which will assign 6 GB of RAM.

-**NOTE** According to the [Istio documentation](https://istio.io/latest/docs/setup/platform-setup/minikube/) a Minikube instance with at least 4 virtual CPUs and 16 GB of RAM is required.
+**NOTE** According to the [Istio documentation](https://istio.io/latest/docs/setup/platform-setup/minikube/){:target="_blank"} a Minikube instance with at least 4 virtual CPUs and 16 GB of RAM is required.
 I have tested this workshop with the smaller configuration and it works but of course will not win a price for high performance.

 ## 2 Install Istio

-This workshop is based on Istio version 1.24.2 (which was released in November 2023).
+This workshop is based on Istio version 1.24.2 (which was released in December 2024).

-Official instructions can be found [here](https://istio.io/latest/docs/setup/getting-started/).
+Official instructions can be found [here](https://istio.io/latest/docs/setup/getting-started/){:target="_blank"}.

 1. Download Istio 1.24.2: